thiagonarcizo/Forecast-of-Electricity-Consumption/README.md

 # Forecast of Electricity Consumption

 This repository contains the coursework for the **EI-ST4** project.
 The objective is to forecast UK household electricity usage with models tailored to different customer segments (ACORN categories).
-Results are showcased through an interactive Streamlit application.
+Results are showcased through an interactive Streamlit application composed of several pages.

 ## Project Phases
 1. **Analysis and characterisation** – Explore consumption data, quantify weather effects and identify temporal patterns such as seasonality and autocorrelation.